 These are the best forms of financial aid because they're essentially free money: You don't have to pay them back.
 And you don't always have to be a top student to qualify for them.

 You can find scholarships for many different things.
-In fact, some scholarships even go unclaimed because nobody applied for them!
+Some scholarships even go unclaimed because nobody applied for them!
 That's why spending a little time researching potential scholarships, fellowships, and grants can often pay off.

-Master's students, like other graduate students, are eligible for larger amounts of federal student loans than undergraduate students.
-But it's important to be careful about how much debt you accumulate as a graduate student, especially if it will take you a while to complete your master's degree: Years of study can add up.
-In fact, the average student debt for master's degree graduates is $42,335.11
+Master's students, like other graduate students, are eligible for more significant amounts of federal student loans than undergraduate students.
+But it's important to be careful about how much debt you accumulate as a graduate student, especially if it will take you a while to complete your master's degree.
+Years of study can add up.
+Inside Higher Ed reports the average student debt for master's degree graduates is $42,335.

 One way to avoid accumulating too much student debt is to keep tabs on how the amount you borrow compares to your realistic salary potential from earning a master's degree.

-- Federal Direct Unsubsidized Loans—These loans don't require you to show financial need.
+- Direct Unsubsidized Loans: These loans don't require you to show financial need.
 But because they're unsubsidized, the interest starts to accumulate right away.
-You can borrow up to $20,500 per year for graduate school, and you'll pay a fixed interest rate of 6.08 percent.12

-- Direct PLUS Loans—You can supplement other loans with these.
-The interest rate for graduate students is 7.08 percent.12
+- Direct PLUS Loans: You can supplement other loans with these.